 - Earn a Steady Paycheck – Want to start working ASAP?
 Apprentices are considered full-time employees, so you get paid right off the bat.
 And as you gain more skills in your field, your wages can go up.

 - No Degree Necessary – College is a pretty expensive option these days.
 Although one could argue that many engineering degrees are well worth the steep cost, engineering apprenticeships offer high school students a more affordable career pathway to becoming an engineer.

 - Debt-Free Education – In many engineering apprenticeships, apprentices can earn college credit towards an associate’s or bachelor’s degree, paving the way for a debt-free education.
 This can also open doors to many bachelor’s degree jobs that would otherwise not be available to apprentices.

 - Teamwork and Support – As an engineering apprentice, you’ll work closely with your peers and employer from day one.
 This can lead to close relationships with your team and a supportive atmosphere that helps you grow and learn.

 Engineering Apprenticeship Examples

-There are many different branches of engineering — each consisting of their own subdisciplines.
+There are many different branches of engineering—each consisting of its own subdisciplines.
 In other words, you have lots of career options.

-If you’re thinking about becoming an engineer apprentice, here are a few different careers that you can pursue through apprenticeship.
+If you’re thinking about becoming an engineering apprentice, here are a few different careers that you can pursue through apprenticeship.

 - Civil Engineering Technician